01-edu/public/subjects/social-network/README.md

 ### Backend

-The back-end is all of the technology required to process the incoming request and generate and send the response to the client.
+The back-end is all of the technology required to process the incoming request, generate and send the response to the client.
 This is typically divided into three major parts:

 - **Server**, this is the computer that receives request.
 Though there are machines made and optimized for this particular purpose, you will use your own computer.

 - **App**, this is the application running on the server that listens for requests, retrieves information from the database and sends a response.
 The server runs an app that contains all the logic about how to respond to various requests based on the HTTP or other types of protocols.
 Some of these handlers functions will be middleware.
 Middlewares is any code that executes between the server receiving a request and sending a response.
-These middleware functions might modify the request object, query the database, or otherwise process the incoming request.
-Middleware functions typically end by passing control to the next middleware function, rather than by sending a response.

-- **Database**, are used as you already now, to organize and persist data.
+- **Database**, are used as you already know, to organize and persist data.
 Many requests sent to the server might require a database query.
 A client might request information that is stored in the database, or a client might submit data with their request to be added to the database.

 #### Sqlite